JMAlego/ATSim/README.md

 This project is not affiliated with Microchip/Atmel in any way.
-Implementation is based purely on publicly available documentation for the AVR instruction set and MCUs which use the instruction set.
+Implementation is based purely on publicly available documentation for the AVR instruction set and publicly available documentation for MCUs which use the instruction set.